GriffinPlus/dotnet-libs-logging/README.md

 Log.Configuration = new FileBackedLogConfiguration();
 ```

-This will drop a configuration file containing the default settings into the applications's base directory.
+This will drop a configuration file containing the default settings into the application's base directory.
 The configuration file is named as the application plus extension `.logconf`.
 An application named `MyApp.exe` will use `MyApp.logconf` as configuration file.

 The default configuration file contains a detailed description of the settings and looks like the following: